MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/silverfort-integration.md

 - File shares and databases
 - Infrastructure and industrial systems

-Silverfort integrates your corporate assets and third-party Identity and Access Management (IAM) platforms.
-This includes Active Directory, Active Directory Federation Services (AD FS), and Remote Authentication Dial-In User Service (RADIUS) in Microsoft Entra ID, including hybrid and multicloud environments.
+Silverfort integrates corporate assets and third-party Identity and Access Management (IAM) platforms, which includes Active Directory Federation Services (AD FS), and Remote Authentication Dial-In User Service (RADIUS) in Microsoft Entra ID.
+The scenario includes hybrid and multicloud environments.

-Use this tutorial to configure and test the Silverfort Entra ID bridge in your Microsoft Entra tenant to communicate with your Silverfort implementation.
+Use this tutorial to configure and test the Silverfort Microsoft Entra ID bridge in your Microsoft Entra tenant to communicate with your Silverfort implementation.
 After configuration, you can create Silverfort authentication policies that bridge authentication requests from identity sources to Microsoft Entra ID for SSO.
 After an application is bridged, you can manage it in Microsoft Entra ID.

 <a name='silverfort-with-azure-ad-authentication-architecture'></a>